Though Thursday is usually my day off, my employer requested me to come in on Thursday Nov. 1, 2012 to do the Richmond route.

 Before I know it, I have run out of continent.
 I have reached the coastline where the American landmass meets the mighty Pacific, which occupies fully 1/3 of the earth’s surface.
 Rarely in this world are two realms as sharply delineated as land and sea.
 With entities the size of continents and oceans, you expect a much wider buffer zone for these two intrinsically opposite forces to meet and fight it out, possibly a time zone or two, but there is nothing more than the euphonic tug of war between wet sand and dry sand.

 I’m on Lincoln now, heading back to the City along the southern perimeter of Golden Gate Park, the Sunset side.
-I’m struck by the abundance of barely street legal trailers, trucks, and other axle-borne live-work spaces that are parked snugly against the parkside curb.
+I’m struck by the abundance of barely street-legal trailers, trucks, and other axle-borne live-work spaces that are parked snugly against the parkside curb.
 What a stroke of genius to dock here and attach yourself to this 1,000 acre public green.
 Between your passenger-side and the park nothing gets in the way, no sidewalk, no joggers, no poodles on leashes.
-Just you and your ride flush up against the mile-deep botany of Golden Gate Park.
+Just you and your ride flush up against the half-mile-deep botany of Golden Gate Park.

 Whatever’s happening in San Francisco’s interior, the Outside Lands are still moving to the beat of their own drum, and out here you can bet it’s a circle, not a machine.